Five people killed in Cape Town taxi strike violence

 On Tuesday, residents in the Masiphumelele township set up barricades, preventing other residents from leaving.
 Many of those barricades were set alight.

-Speaking to the press on Tuesday, Police Minister Bheki Cele called for co-operation between the Cape Town government and taxi operators.
+Speaking to the press on Tuesday, Mr Cele called for co-operation between the Cape Town government and taxi operators.
 He said those affected by the strike included children who could no longer get to school.

 "People must swallow their pride, come together and resolve this issue", he said.